 Average: 2.246 seconds

 This is only about 0.7 seconds faster than compiling all of the code in the program.
 The thing to keep in mind is that source files include headers, which have to be parsed.
 Parsing main.cpp means parsing Windows headers, SDL headers, and parts of the C++ standard library.
 The quantity of this code dwarfs my own code and accounts for a lot of the build time.
 What’s more, the same header files may have to be re-parsed for every translation unit that includes them.
-Reducing the amount of headers #included in your .cpp files is probably the best way to speed up your build times if you’re not doing a STUB.
+Reducing the amount of headers #included in your .cpp files, directly or by a chain of #includes, is probably the best way to speed up your build times if you’re not doing a STUB.

 You also don’t need to have only one translation unit.
 If you’re doing a lot of work to a header, you could combine compilation of only the source files that #include that header.
 You could also partition major components of a project into their own translation units.